mtlynch/mtlynch.io/content/notes/zig-strings-call-c-code/index.md

 ## Wrap up

-Zig's strings make it easy to pass strings into C code as well as receiving string results from C. Zig has a stronger type system than C, which allows developers to write Zig-native wrappers for C libraries, yielding more robust checks against memory corruption than is available in C.
+Zig makes it easy to pass strings into C code and receive string outputs from C.

+Zig's type system is stronger than C, which allows developers to write Zig-native wrappers for C libraries, yielding more robust checks against memory corruption than is available in C.

 ## Further reading